 Snappy configuration and validation tools

 The Snappy pipeline has the same internally customizable options as if running any of the tools that it comprises as stand-alone modules.
-The Snappy somatic.Qiaseq pipeline was run with mainly fixed internal software configurations tailored to the assay during pilot runs and having being validated previously for many components (see Snappy SOP and associated validation documents).
+The Snappy somatic.Qiaseq pipeline was run with mainly fixed internal software configurations tailored to the assay during pilot runs and having being validated previously for many components (see Snappy NGS Analysis SOP and associated validation documents).

 Snappy was run with set pipeline parameters as specified in its version-controlled repository (/git.kingspm/snappy – snappy V4 branch).
-Myeloid analysis was selected in the pipeline, which is a derivation of the parent Somatic-Qiaseq pipeline, The configurable options for variant filtration (variant allele frequency [VAF] and variant supporting reads [VD]) were set at a baseline of 0.03 VAF (3%) and 6 supporting reads as standard, but adjusted for limit of detection (LOD) and related assays as required (specified within this report).
+Myeloid analysis was selected in the pipeline, which is a derivation of the parent Somatic-Qiaseq pipeline.
+The configurable options for variant filtration (variant allele frequency [VAF] and variant supporting reads [VD]) were set at a baseline of 0.03 VAF (3%) and 6 supporting reads as standard, but adjusted for limit of detection (LOD) and related assays as required (specified within this report).

 Validation bioinformatics was primarily a meta-analysis of QC and variant data coming out of the Snappy pipeline unless otherwise stated.
 Bioinformatic software tools used in validation were BCFtools, Tabix, Bedtools and Samtools, and were version-aligned to those in the Snappy pipeline.
 Additionally, the Seqtk software, which is not used by Snappy currently, was used here to sub-sample raw fastq data were applicable.
 Data manipulation and plotting was performed using common R packages, and core linux data processing utilities.